University campus in Connecticut

 tech

-Network Administration Transfer Pathways in Connecticut
+Transfer Pathways for Network Administration Degrees in Connecticut

 State Transfer System

-Connecticut's robust transfer system provides seamless pathways for students progressing from associate to bachelor degree programs.
+Connecticut's strong transfer system provides seamless pathways for students progressing from associate to bachelor degree programs.
 The Transfer and Articulation Policy (TAP) guarantees admission to state universities for students completing associate degrees with specified coursework, eliminating barriers to degree completion.
 Connecticut has 8 two-year institutions offering network administration and related programs (IPEDS), with 1 institution (Connecticut State Community College) offering the associate degree in network administration with 35 completions.
 Associate degree graduates can transfer directly to the state's bachelor's degree programs at institutions like Central Connecticut State University and Southern Connecticut State University.
 The TAP system ensures credits transfer seamlessly, allowing students to complete foundational coursework at community colleges before advancing to four-year institutions.
 This pathway reduces time-to-degree and educational costs, making bachelor's degrees more accessible to working professionals and financially disadvantaged students.
 Community college attendees also benefit from smaller class sizes and personalized instruction during foundational coursework.

 How Transfers Work